Policy, surveillance, clinical

 Julie Leask is a social scientist and Associate Professor at The University of Sydney, School of Public Health.
 She holds an NHMRC Career Development Fellowship and is Sub-Dean (Early Career Researchers) in the Sydney Medical School.
 She is a visiting Senior Research Fellow at NCIRS and Chief Investigator on an NHMRC Centre of Research Excellence in immunisation in under-studied and special-risk populations.
 Julie’s vaccination research interests include policy and evaluation, human behaviour and communications.

-Lucy is a general paediatric advanced trainee who joined NCIRS in 2017 as a clinical fellow.
-She is part of the NSW Immunisation Specialist Service team and reviews children who have experienced an adverse event following immunisations.
+Lucy Deng is a general paediatrician and staff-specialist at NCIRS.
+She is part of the NSW Immunisation Specialist Service (NSWISS) team and reviews children who have experienced an adverse event following immunisation.
+Lucy is also currently undertaking a PhD in severe acute neurological events following immunisation.

 Ms Catherine King BA, GradDip (IM - Librarianship), MAppSci (LIM), GCertEBP (Med), AALIA